He was alive. Or at least it was a dream. A good one to have.

 That’s the step that will likely impact your chances of success greater than anything else.

 You’ll stay stuck as long as you’re not moving in the right direction.

 It’s a choice.
 A simple decision actually.
 One that you could make today.
 Right now.

 So get started.
 Take one step today towards what matters.

-You might be banged up and feeling half-dead inside.
-But happiness is worth the fight.
+You might be banged up and feeling cold and half-dead inside.
+But getting to where you want to be is worth every bit of the fight.

 You’re not dead.
 It’s just time to start moving.